streamlineddesigns/Hyper-ARM-Hypernetwork-Associative-Recall-Memory/README.md

 ## 🦾 The Hyper-ARM Ecosystem

 This code represents the Perceptual Front-End.
-In the full Hyper-ARM architecture, the output of this system (the State Vector) feeds into two downstream Hyper-ARM blocks connected by MCTS (Monte Carlo Tree Search).
+In the full Hyper-ARM architecture, perceptual stimuli feed into two Hyper-ARM blocks connected by MCTS (Monte Carlo Tree Search).

 ```mermaid
 flowchart LR